 Responsible operating practices and reputation management

-Various aspects of corporate responsibility, such as ensuring responsibility in the purchasing chain of products, fair and equal treatment of employees and environmental protection, are increasingly important to customers.
-Any failures of corporate responsibility would result in negative publicity for Kesko and can cause operational and financial damages.
-Challenges in Kesko’s responsibility work include communicating about the responsibility principles to suppliers, retailers and customers, as well as ensuring responsibility in the product purchasing chain.
-The revised K Code of Conduct operating guidelines have been introduced to the whole personnel and to business partners.
-Kesko’s responsible purchasing is guided by ethical purchasing principles, the compliance with which is ensured by continuous training of the purchasing personnel.
+Various aspects of corporate responsibility, such as ensuring responsibility in the supply chain of products, fair and equal treatment of employees, the prevention of corruption, and environmental protection, are increasingly important to customers.
+Any failures in corporate responsibility would result in negative publicity for Kesko and could cause operational and financial damage.
+Challenges in Kesko’s corporate responsibility work include communicating responsibility principles to suppliers, retailers and customers, and ensuring responsibility in the supply chain of products.
+The K Code of Conduct operating guidelines have been introduced to the whole personnel and to business partners.
+Kesko’s responsible purchasing is guided by ethical purchasing principles, the compliance with which is ensured by continuous training of purchasing personnel.
 Responsibility in purchasing is also maintained by ensuring the existence and timeliness of suppliers’ product safety systems and self-control plans.
-The SpeakUp reporting channel, intended for reporting suspected criminal offences or misconduct, has been introduced in Kesko’s all operating countries.
+The SpeakUp reporting channel, intended for reporting suspected criminal offences or misconduct, is in use in all Kesko operating countries.

 Kesko's objective is to produce and publish reliable and timely information.
-If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it can result in losing investor and other stakeholder confidence and in possible sanctions.
-Significant business arrangements, tight disclosure schedules and the dependency on information systems create challenges to the accuracy of financial information.
-The risk is reduced by careful process scheduling and instructions and by ensuring the right resources, explicit responsibilities and sufficient competencies.
+If any information published by Kesko proved to be incorrect, or communications failed to meet regulations in other respects, it could result in losing investor and other stakeholder trust and in possible sanctions.
+Significant business arrangements, tight disclosure schedules and the dependency on information systems create challenges for the accuracy of financial information.
+The risk is mitigated by careful process scheduling and instructions and by ensuring the right resources, explicit responsibilities and sufficient competencies.

 Risks of damage

-Accidents, natural phenomena and epidemics can cause significant damages to people, property or business.
-In addition, risks of damage can cause business interruptions that cannot be prevented.
-There is also the risk that insurance policies do not cover all unexpected accidents and damages, or covering them with insurance is not profitable.
+Accidents, natural phenomena and epidemics can cause significant damage to people, property or business.
+In addition, risks of damage may cause business interruptions that cannot be prevented.
+There is also a risk that insurance policies do not cover all unexpected accidents and damage, or that covering them with insurance is not profitable.
 Financial consequences of damage are insured in accordance with the principles confirmed by Kesko’s Board of Directors.
-Kesko Group has international insurance programmes that cover, for example, property damages, business interruption losses and liability damages.
+Kesko Group has international insurance programmes that cover, for example, property damage, business interruption losses and liability damage.
 The Group’s risk management has centralised control of the implementation of the Group’s insurance programmes.

-Financial risks are described in note 32 to Kesko’s financial statements for 2016.
+Financial risks are described in note 4.3 to Kesko’s 2017 financial statements